 The company received over 700 complaints about serious burns due to spilled coffee, and did not change their protocol.
 When the woman confronted McDonald’s and asked for $20,000 to help cover her medical bills, they offered her $800.
 When the case went to trial, the 2.9 million dollars awarded in damages by the jury was punitive – in other words McDonald’s was forced to pay over and above because they refused to do the decent thing and cover her medical expenses.
 It should also be noted that given her age the woman’s quality of life was diminished severely after the incident, and much of the money she received went to her care.

 #4.
-Trial attorneys charge huge hourly rates and the victims get nothing if the case is won or settled.
+Trial attorneys charge huge hourly rates and the client gets nothing if the case is won or settled.

 Some people mistakenly believe that lawyers in personal injury cases rack up expenses that have to be paid by the client in the event they lose the case.
 This is simply untrue.
 Personal injury lawyers and attorneys in civil justice cases do not charge hourly rates.
 Personal injury attorneys, in general, take 30% of the settlement if the case is settled out of court and 40% if it goes to trial.
 They have every reason to fight for their client.
 If there is no settlement, the lawyer gets nothing and must eat whatever litigation costs they’ve incurred.